VHDPlus/vhdplus-website/docs/community/neural_net.md

 In this tutorial you learn how to implement simple neural nets in an FPGA.
 In this example, the neural net is trained for colors.
-With the VHDPlus IAS Camera Exptension, the performance of this filter is tested.
+With the IAS Camera Exptension, the performance of this filter is tested.

 ## Why an FPGA?